Picatout/PocketSimon/readme.md

 Simon game implemented on a PIC10F202

+Copyright Jacques Deschenes, 2012,2016,2017

+See licencing at end of this file.

 ## the PIC10F202 a minimalist MCU
 *	program memory 768 bytes
 *   RAM 24 bytes